Spring 2025 Course Offerings

 >>Instructor: Ian Schimmel

 This project-based course will lead us through an introduction to the ever-expanding medium of podcasting, specifically radio storytelling.
 We will unpack and discuss the techniques of practiced podcasters and use those elements in our own attempts at radio reportage: arts & culture shorts, vox pops, sonic ID’s, and short and long-form interviews.
 We will become proficient in capturing sound, interviewing strangers, writing scripts, pitching ideas for stories, and using GarageBand software to edit and shape that content.
-Registration for even-numbered sections is restricted to students who have declared the Creative Writing Major Concentration (ECRW) or the Creative Writing Minor (CREW).
-Registration for odd-numbered sections is open to all undergraduate students.
 Seating is limited.

 Satisfies: